talent-consulting/talent-consulting.github.io/README.md

 In order to run this site you will need the usual dependencies, see here for more information.

+## Requirements and dependencies

+You will need jeykll installed, see here for [more](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll]) info

 ## Running the site locally

 - Navigate to the docs folder